How To Use Treats For Positive Reinforcement Dog Training

 Phasing Out Food Rewards

-It is important to phase out the food rewards after your dog makes the connection between the behavior and the reward because you don’t want him to become dependent on the reward to perform the behavior.
-Once your dog has the hang of it, start to reward him only every other time.
+As stated above, it is important to phase out the food rewards after your dog makes the connection between the behavior and the reward because you don’t want him to become dependent on the reward to perform the behavior.
+Once your dog has the hang of the behavior in question, it’s time to start to rewarding him only every other time.
 You should continue to praise your dog for behaving correctly and you can start to offer a toy or a few seconds of belly rubbing instead of the treat.
+Gradually shift away from rewards entirely and eventually your pup will start to naturally perform the behavior as a second nature.

 Positive reinforcement dog training methods are not only some of the easiest training methods to employ, but they are also highly effective.
+That’s why we highly recommend it as the optimal training technique.
+However, we recognize that the form positive reinforcement takes can be completely different for every dog owner.
+We all have our own approach to positive reinforcement training.
+So what’s yours?
 What kinds of treats do you use when training your dog?
 Do you find that a certain treat is more effective when it comes to training your dog?
-Share your training treat suggestions in the comment section below.
+We would love to read about your approach to the training process.
+So please share your training treat suggestions in the comment section below so that all of our readers can benefit from your experiences.